Preserving the Past

 Mathews High School Key Club members showed up in force on October 3, 4, and 5, 2009, to aid the Society's cemetery documentation project.
 The Club has adopted the cemetery as a community service project, and documented grave markers on Monday afternoons throughout the fall, weather permitting.

-On April 27, 2010 the Society welcomed Ms. Worona, who offered an update on her research on Vienna's cemeteries.
+On April 27, 2010, the Society welcomed Ms. Worona at its monthly meeting.
+Ms. Worona offered an update on her research.
 (See the Warren Tribune-Chronicle article on the event here.)
 Ms. Worona reviewed through an illustrated lecture the lengthy gravemarkers and memorials documentation process undertaken over the last year by Society members, the Mathews Key Club, and members of the community.
 (Ms. Worona's PowerPoint presentation may be viewed here.)
-Many of Vienna's founding families are to be found in the inscriptions on the stones but there is also a potter's field that has long been forgotten.
+Many of Vienna's founding families are to be found in the inscriptions on the stones but there is also a long-forgotten potter's field.
 She also discussed the styles and materials of markers and memorials and offered recommendations for the much-needed repairs to several important stones.
 Ms. Worona and her research were also featured on the Youngstown State University Website!

 The discussion that followed centered on the necessity of further preservation work in the Township's cemeteries.
 President Michele Garman organized three Cemetery Preservation Days in the summer of 2010: June 12, July 17, and August 21, from 9 AM to noon.
 Society and community members cleared brush, cleaned headstones, and surveyed the Center Cemetery for further preservation work.
 Read about the project in the Warren Tribune-Chronicle.